LaSalle County DWI Court Process

 What to Bring to Court

-• Any Documentation: Any documents relevant to your case, such as proof of insurance, vehicle registration, or character references (if applicable).
+- Any Documentation: Any documents relevant to your case, such as bail bond paperwork, proof of insurance, or letters of recommendation.

-• Professional Dress Code: Dress respectfully.
-Avoid wearing jeans, t-shirts, shorts, or flip-flops.
+- Professional Dress Code: Dress professionally to show respect for the court.
+Avoid wearing casual clothing such as t-shirts, shorts, or flip-flops.
 Business casual attire is generally appropriate.

 Local Court Procedures